ros-maritime/community/README.md

 * Github organization: [ros-maritime](https://github.com/ros-maritime)
 * Discourse tag: [wg-maritime-robotics](https://discourse.ros.org/tag/wg-maritime-robotics)

-#### Form_1: Navigation and control stack?
-How to use Nav2 alongside control, perception...

-#### Form_2: SWARM of UW vehicles

-#### Form_3: I think that any scaffolding that helps build common sets of behaviors (like what is available when you use IvP-Helm) would be very useful

-#### Form_4: How does one re-set the map frame if the distance traveled causes errors to grow (>~15 km)?
-What conventions should be used for sonar system reference frames?
-How should the metadata that must be captured with sonar data be packaged (we propose a model similar to the out-of-band camera_info topic for cameras).
-How should/can electronic nautical charts be used safely?

-#### Form_5: Buoyancy tuner and inspector for simulation

-#### Discussion_1: Cpp for every node that can go inside the robotmaritime](https://github.com/ros-maritime)

 ### Backlog Management

 Each project shall discuss and define its goals in element.